dotnext/training/devops-geekweek/README.md

 `python3 -m http.server` from the root directory will give you what you need by accessing `http://localhost:8000`.
 Python 2 users may need to use `python -m SimpleHTTPServer 8000`

 Another option is to use a SaaS like services for this like:

 <http://remarkjs.com/remarkise>

+Just copy the link to the .md you want to display.